 4. Good-Enough Software

 Try to discipline yourself to write software that’s good enough for your users, for future maintainers and peace of mind.
-You may well find your programs are better because of a shorter incubation time.
+You may well find your programs are better because of shorter incubation time.
 Like those new types of programs where you can just get more Instagram followers instantly.